cornerstone-consulting/INFIODocs/infio-docs.md

 ### INFIO Assessment Tool Usage Guide

+1. Before running the INFIO Assessment Tool, you must complete the CloudFormation template steps outlined above to create the necessary INFIO resources and ensure the tool runs successfully.
-1. Navigate to the `Desktop:\INFIO Assessment Tool` folder located on the desktop of the INFIO EC2 instance.
+2. Navigate to the `Desktop:\INFIO Assessment Tool` folder located on the desktop of the INFIO EC2 instance.
-2. Inside the **INFIO Assessment Tool** folder, you will find three subfolders:
+3. Inside the **INFIO Assessment Tool** folder, you will find three subfolders:
     - `aws-infra-setup`
     - `infio`
     - `infio-plugin`
-3. Open the `infio` folder.
+4. Open the `infio` folder.
 Inside this folder, locate and run the INFIO **exe file** to start the application.
 It will run the INFIO tool in Google Chrome browser.
-4. If you encounter the error "License validation failed.
+5. If you encounter the error "License validation failed.
 The app cannot be started," please contact Cornerstone Support for assistance with license validation at support@cornerstone-consulting.io.
-5. Once the tool is launched, go to the `Assessment` page where INFIO will prompt you to enter the application name and company name.
+6. Once the tool is launched, go to the `Assessment` page where INFIO will prompt you to enter the application name and company name.
 If your company name is not available in the list, you can enter the company name.

 **Filling Out the Questionnaire**